 Many versions of the original fried rice are available, with many flavor combinations and protein sources available.
 Vegetarian versions include tofu, rice, and/or crisp vegetables.
 Chicken fried rice is also a popular variation of the traditional recipe.

 There is also Indian-style fried rice, an Indo-Chinese recipe that uses more spices than the traditional Chinese version and is made without eggs.
 It is a very popular street food in India, and you’ll often see folks lined up around the roadside stalls to savor this fragrant Indian fried rice.

 Thanks to its quick and simple preparation, savory flavor, and adaptable recipe, this versatile and popular dish has stood the test of time.

 Here’s what you need to make the recipe

-- White or brown rice: I prefer brown rice for its chewy texture.
-Any medium or long grain white rice or jasmine rice will work.
-Or, you can even make this recipe with Basmati rice and for a low-carb option, try quinoa or cauliflower rice.
+- Cooked white or brown rice: I prefer brown rice for its chewy texture.
+Any medium or long-grain rice, such as Basmati or Jasmine, will work as well.
+For a low-carb option, try quinoa or cauliflower rice.

 - Oil – You can use a flavored oil such as peanut oil or a neutral one like avocado.
 Butter can also be used to amp things up.

 - Onions – You can use either white or red onions.